-Playing Doom in 2024 (on Linux)
+Playing Doom in 2024 (not only) on Linux

 Besides amateur radio, I have another passion: Doom.
 Not the modern Doom variants, however, but the classic Doom or Doom II from the 90s (when I write about Doom in general in the rest of this article, I mean Doom and Doom II).
 There is hardly any other game that has such an incredibly persistent and active community as Doom.
 It delivers a continuous stream of total conversions, WADs, megawads and further developments of the numerous source ports.